MUSICAL THEATRE CONSERVATORY

 PRIORITY CONSIDERATION DEADLINE IS FEBRUARY 3, 2020.
 Final deadline is February 28, 2020.

 All applicants must provide:

 - One letter of recommendation from someone who is familiar with your work

-- Two musical selections – a ballad and an up-tempo — from the musical theatre canon with accompaniment (no acapella singing)
+- Two 32-bar musical selections — one ballad and one up-tempo — from the musical theatre canon with accompaniment (no acapella singing)

 If applying as a Directing Fellow or a Choreography Fellow, please provide:

 - A portfolio of supplemental material that showcases your work as a director

 - This could include links to videos, production photos, script analysis, rehearsal plans and more